krokedil/afterpay-nordics-for-woocommerce/README.txt

 == Frequently Asked Questions ==
-= Which countries does this payment gateway support? = Sweden is the only available country at the moment.
+= Which countries does this payment gateway support? = Invoice payments work for Sweden and Norway.
+Part payment only works for Sweden at the moment.
 Norway will be added in short.

-= Where can I find AfterPay for WooCommerce documentation? = For help setting up and configuring AfterPay for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/afterpay-via-json-for-woocommerce/).
+= Where can I find AfterPay for WooCommerce documentation? = For help setting up and configuring AfterPay for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/afterpay-nordics-for-woocommerce/).

 = Where can I get support? =
-If you get stuck, you can ask for help in the Plugin Forum.
+If you get stuck, you can send a support ticket to support@krokedil.se.
+You can ask your question in English, Swedish or Norwegian.
+Support tickets written in Norwegian will be answered in Swedish.

-If you need help with installation and configuration Krokedil offer premium (paid) support.
-More information about our concierge service can be found on [the AfterPay for WooCommerce product page](https://krokedil.se/produkt/afterpay/).

 == Changelog ==

-= 0.3 			- 2017.11.xx =
+= 0.3 			- 2017.11.17 =
 * WordPress.org release

 = 0.2.1 		- 2017.11.09 =